Jovidon/Algorito/README.md

 # Algorito
-Here you can find rather implementation of a bunch of algorithms and data structures.
+Here you can find rather implementation of a bunch of algorithms, data structures and a little bit about Object Oriented Programming.

 <br>
 <h1> Sorting algorithms </h1>